lehni/vscode-titlebar-less-macos/README.md

 "window.nativeTabs": false,
  ```

-## Installing on macOS 10.14 Mojave
+## Applying the Patches as Root

-Due to security restrictions on macOS 10.14, VSCode needs to run as root
+Due to security restrictions on some systems, VSCode may need to run as root
 in order to be able to apply the patches.
 To do so, open the `Terminal.app` and
 run: